Skip to main content

 • You can either:

-• Or set width and height manually for full control over dimensions
+• Set width and height manually for explicit dimensions

 // Option 1: Manual sizing